BrendanChing/NeatNotes/README.md

 - Clean, simple frontend layout for easy reading
 - Buttons purpose are either labelled or otherwise obvious

-**As a user I want to be able to navigate the site easily so that I have a better user experience.**
+**As a user I want to be able to navigate the site easily, so that I have a better user experience.**

 Acceptance Criteria:
 - Clear buttons to bring up a list of saved notes